Regular Potential Games: Regular Equilibria in Potential Games

-\begin{definition} [First-Order Degenerate Equilibrium] Suppose $\Gamma$ is a game with identical payoffs.
+\begin{definition} [First-Order Degenerate Equilibrium] Suppose $\Gamma$ is a potential game with potential function $U$.
 Suppose $x^*\in X$ is an equilibrium of $\Gamma$ with carrier $C$.
 We say that $x^*$ is a \emph{first-order degenerate} equilibrium if there exists a pair $(i,k)$, $i=1,\ldots,N$, $k=\gamma_i,\ldots,K_i-1$ such that

-and we say $x^*$ is \emph{first-order non-degenerate} otherwise. \end{definition} \begin{definition}[First-order Degenerate Game] We say a game is first-order degenerate if it has an equilibrium that is first-order degenerate, and we say the game is first-order non-degenerate otherwise. \end{definition} \begin{example} The $2\times 2$ identical-payoffs game with payoff matrix $M =
+and we say $x^*$ is \emph{first-order non-degenerate} otherwise. \end{definition} We note that the condition \eqref{eq_first_order_condition} in the definition of first-order degeneracy is implicitly dependent on the carrier $C$ (since $\gamma_i = |C_i|$ and we assume that $C_i= \{y_i^1,\ldots,y_i^{\gamma_i}\}$). \begin{definition}[First-order Degenerate Game] We say a game is first-order degenerate if it has an equilibrium that is first-order degenerate, and we say the game is first-order non-degenerate otherwise. \end{definition} \begin{example} Consider the $3\times 2$ identical-payoffs game with payoff matrices

-$ has a first-order degenerate equilibrium at the strategy in which the row player plays his second action with probability 1 and the column player mixes between both his actions with equal probability. \end{example}
+where player 1 is the ``row player'', player 2 is the ``column player'', and player 3 is the ``matrix player.''
+Recalling that $x_i$ denotes the probability of player $i$ playing action $y_i^2$ (since each player has only two strategies, we drop the superscipts on $x_i$), this game has a first-order degenerate equilibrium at the strategy $x^*=(1/2,0,1/2)$.